GAF Materials Corporation: History

-In 2021, the company created the GAF RoofCycle Process, a patented recycling process that diverts post-consumer waste from landfills for reuse in the manufacture of new GAF shingles.
+In 2021, the company created the GAF RoofCycle Process, a patented recycling process that diverts post-consumer asphalt shingle waste from landfills.

 Alongside fellow Standard Industries company GAF Energy, the companies launched Timberline Solar, the world’s first nailable solar shingle, in 2022.
 GAF disclosed its 2030 Planet Goals that same year, which includes reduced carbon emissions, an 80% waste diversion rate across all manufacturing facilities, and establishing a circular economy into the roofing sector, including the introduction of the GAF RoofCycle process across North America.
 In the summer of 2022, the company announced the expansion of its commercial manufacturing operations with two new locations in Peru, Illinois and Valdosta, Georgia.

 In January 2023, GAF announced the reengineering and relaunch of Timberline Ultra High Definition (UHD) as Timberline UHDZ shingles; new features include LayerLock technology and StrikeZone nailing area, making these shingles easy and fast to install.

 In 2024, GAF announced plans to build a new residential roofing shingle manufacturing facility in Kansas.

+Residential warranties

+GAF offers several tiers of enhanced limited warranties for residential roofing systems, with eligibility depending in part on the certification level of the installing contractor and the qualifying GAF products used in the roofing system.
+GAF Certified contractors may offer the System Plus Limited Warranty, while Certified Plus contractors may also offer the Silver Pledge Limited Warranty.
+Master Elite contractors are eligible to offer the Golden Pledge Limited Warranty, and qualifying three-star President's Club Award winners may offer the President's Club Limited Warranty on eligible roofing systems.

+GAF's enhanced warranties provide different levels of coverage depending on the warranty selected, including coverage related to manufacturing defects and, under certain enhanced warranties, workmanship or product misapplication.
+Eligibility requirements, covered products, and coverage periods vary by warranty and roofing system.